1780 Atlantic hurricane season: San Antonio Hurricane

 The San Antonio Hurricane, also known as the St. Lucia Hurricane first struck St. Lucia where it killed between 4,000 and 5,000 people.
 The hurricane then passed near or over Puerto Rico on June 13, where it "caused deaths and losses".
 It was last reported in the Dominican Republic where it affected crops, properties, and caused a lot of damage.
 See List of deadliest Atlantic hurricanes.

 Louisiana Hurricane

-New Orleans experienced a powerful hurricane on August 24, with winds gusting over 160 mph.
-The hurricane completely destroyed 39 of the 43 buildings on Grand Isle, Louisiana.
+New Orleans was struck by a powerful hurricane on August 24, experiencing winds gusting over 160 mph.
+The hurricane destroyed 39 of the 43 buildings on Grand Isle, Louisiana.
 The eye then passed over New Orleans and severely damaged structures in what is now known as the French Quarter.
-The hurricane also caused harvest-ruining crop damage, severe flooding, and tornadoes across southeast Louisiana.
+The hurricane also caused widespread crop damage, severe flooding, and tornadoes across southeast Louisiana.
 It is believed that the hurricane killed around 25 people.

 St. Kitts Tropical Storm

-On August 25, St. Kitts in the Leeward Islands was struck by a storm.
+On August 25, St. Kitts in the Leeward Islands was struck by a storm causing a brief amount of rainfall.